-In addition to the potentially discriminatory effects of the current definition, Zoning Code occupancy restrictions have been noted nationally as barriers to affordable housing.
+In addition to the legal and social consequences of the current definition of family, Zoning Code occupancy restrictions have been noted nationally as barriers to affordable housing.
 An affordable housing crisis across the Twin Cities is making cost-sharing techniques more desirable for struggling residents.
 Providing housing has taken a priority position for governments at all levels, and cities are looking for new housing-creation tools.
 By raising the number of people allowed to live in a dwelling unit, a city can expand the capacity of its existing housing stock to accommodate those in need.